aws-amplify/amplify-ui/.changeset/red-pigs-rhyme.md

 "@aws-amplify/ui-react": minor
 ---

-feat: adding formatValue to allow customizing the value format
+feat: adding `formatValue` prop on SliderField to allow formatting the value

 ***Example***